-International Criminal Justice is arguably one of the most thrilling fields of law today.
-As such, doing an internship at one of the International Tribunals involved with the application of International Criminal Law (ICL) may be one of the most exciting experiences of your young academic and professional career.
-Internships are often offered at those institutions, and the application procedures are not complicated at all (for example, you may want to check here, here and here for more information on such openings).
-If you ever get the opportunity to work as an intern at the Tribunals with a Judicial Division or a legal Defense or Prosecution team, here is how to make the most out of your first professional ICL adventure.
+International Criminal Justice is one of the most exciting fields of law.
+As such, doing an internship at one of the International Tribunals may be one of the most exciting experiences of your young academic and professional career.
+Internships are often offered at those institutions, and you can find out more on how to apply on the official websites.
+Getting an internship is one thing but making the most out of it is another.
+If you get the opportunity to work as an intern at the Tribunals with a Judicial Division or a legal Defense or Prosecution team, here is how to make the most out it.

 1. Research and be always on top of the legal developments at the Tribunals.

 As a modern field of law, ICL is continuously evolving.
 Even after more than half a century of constant development, judicial decisions and scholarly articles still shape legal concepts and standards today.
 In that regard, there are two things that deserve your primary attention as an intern: research and keeping track of legal developments in ICL.

 Working as an intern at the Tribunals, your tasks will certainly involve conducting legal analysis of evidential material, going through hearing records and summarizing witness testimonies and documents.
 Being aware and updated on the relevant ICL notions will be fundamental to produce high quality results and stand out among your fellow intern companions.

 Additionally, doing continuous research on ICL issues will not only allow you to better grasp the immense universe of International Criminal Justice, but will also provide you with a strong academic basis to build a successful professional career in Human Rights and Criminal Justice.